b0wter/Podfilter/README.md

 	sudo docker run -d -p 8099:80 --name mypodfilter podfilterweb

 Replace port 8099 how you see fit.
+The database is stored in _/app/Database_, in case you want to expose it (recommended for backup).